-21 Sep The changing landscape of assistive listening: how COVID has made window intercoms essential everywhere
+21 Sep How COVID has made window intercoms essential everywhere

 But with the advent of COVID, face masks are ubiquitous and screens are in almost every setting where a transaction takes place.
 They still offer safety for staff but now from possible infection from the many customers they serve.